Zero car is further away and costs at least 40 minimum wages

-In a market where popular models are on the brink of extinction and the cost of financing is rising at a rate not seen in 13 years, getting out of new car of a dealership has become an unfeasible dream for an increasing number of Brazilians.
+In a market where popular models are on the verge of extinction and the cost of financing is rising at a speed not seen in 13 years, leaving a dealership in a new car has become an unfeasible dream for a growing number of Brazilians. .

 If, four years ago, 28 minimum wages were enough to buy a car, today you cannot buy a zero kilometer for less than 40 minimum wages.
-That’s because the minimum wage, up 27%, could not keep up with the three-fold increase in the period (83%) in the price of the cheapest car on the market – today, the subcompact Kwid, from Renault, which costs R$ 48.8 thousand.
+That’s because the minimum wage, up 27%, could not keep up with the jump three times greater in the period (83%) in the price of the cheapest car on the market – today, Renault’s Kwid subcompact, which costs R$48, 8 thousand.

-Exclusively raised for the Estadão/Broadcast by consultancy Jato Dynamics, the data offer a picture of the chasm between vehicle income and price.
+Collected exclusively for Estadão/Broadcast by the consultancy Jato Dynamics, the data offer a portrait of the abyss between vehicle income and price.
 They also reveal in numbers how the transition from compact cars to larger models, both in size and in technological content, changed the course of a product that had, for a long time, become more accessible.

 The pandemic helped to greatly accentuate the elitist consumption of automobiles because supply restrictions opened the way for the passing on of all kinds of increases in the cost structure of automakers: from freight to materials used in production, through energy, and with everything maximized by more expensive exchange.

-The turn of the automakers has its origins before the health crisis. nor the industry, determined to return to being profitable instead of fighting for market shares at any price, not even the lowest-income consumers are willing to pay the bills of emission control technologies and safety that have become mandatory in cars manufactured in the country.
+The turn of the automakers has its origins before the health crisis.
+Neither the industry, determined to return to being profitable instead of fighting for market shares at any price, nor the lower-income consumer is willing to pay the bill for the emission control and safety technologies that have become mandatory in manufactured cars. in the country.

 Thus, the automakers decided to turn in the last five years to a public with greater purchasing power, investing in larger models – especially sport utility vehicles (SUVs) and pickup trucks.